TammyTheAnalyst/LLM-Prompt-QA-Project/README.md

 # LLM Prompt QA Project

-This project simulates how AI teams evaluate GPT-4 responses for accuracy, tone, clarity, and helpfulness.
+This project simulates how AI teams evaluate GPT-4 responses for clarity, accuracy, tone, and helpfulness — using Python and LangChain.

-It reflects real-world work I do at Telus, where I review and score AI outputs across text, voice, and visual content.
+It reflects real-world work I’ve done reviewing and scoring AI-generated content across text, voice, and search-based outputs.

 ---

 ## 📌 Project Goal

-I evaluated outputs from OpenAI’s GPT-4 using LangChain and Python to assess tone, clarity, and accuracy.
+Evaluate GPT-4 outputs using LangChain and Python, and build a scoring system to assess:
+- ✍️ Clarity
+- 📊 Factual Accuracy
+- 🎯 Tone & Relevance

 ---